ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-almost valueless, and that in South
-America vast herds of cattle are
-annually slaughtered for the sake of
-their hides alone.
-BABEL.—There are
-3,064 languages spoken throughout the
 world 587 in Europe, 937 in Asia, 276 in
 Africa, and 1,264 in America.
 AUSTRALIA
 </td></tr></table>